artemave/vigun/README.md

 `:VigunRun 'debug-nearest'` starts debug session for test under cursor.
 By default, for mocha, this will use `--inspect-brk` and copy the debug url into OS clipboard.
 Open new Chrome window/tab and paste it into the address bar.

+If invoked from a non-test file, `VigunRun` (with any argument) will attempt to run the last command.

 #### VigunToggleTestWindowToPane

 Move tmux test window into a pane of the current vim window.
 And vice versa.